 Regular enlargements have seen the EU grow from its original 6 founding members to 28.

-Any country that satisfies the conditions for enlargement can apply to be a candidate.
+Any country that satisfies the conditions can apply to be a candidate.
 The European Commission, at the request of the European Council, assesses the applicant’s ability to meet the conditions of membership.
 If the opinion is positive and the Council agrees a negotiating mandate, discussions are formally opened between the applicant and the EU.